chiaratardioli/aws-restart-journey/Labs/ AWS Networking Services/Lab01-Configuring_VPC.md

 5. A bastion server (also known as a jump box) is an EC2 instance in a public subnet that is securely configured to provide access to resources in a private subnet.
 Systems operators can connect to the bastion server and then jump into resources in the private subnet.

+6. The Private IPv4 addresses is a private IP address starting with 10.0.2.x or 10.0.3.x.
+This address is not reachable directly from the internet, which is why you first logged in to the bastion server.
+You now log in to the private instance.